tektechnologies/Instructor-Prep/201/class_13.md

 - Right click the error and get ride of it.

 - var in the intialization of the for loop are available outside the for loop to and so it was accessible to our other loop - so we change the variable.
-- it 301 we will use let and const. with let it is nolonger accessible.
+# in 301 we will use let and const. with let it is nolonger accessible.

-- var vs let will be talked about day one of 301.
+# var vs let will be talked about day one of 301.

 - What other questions do you have about bus mall.

 # todays lab will be using local storage.